Back pain treatment in Cheltenham

 Prolonged sitting at a desk can lead to stiffness in these joints causing upper back pain between shoulder blades.
 This causes many people to adopt a posture of rounded shoulders and a hunched upper back, resulting in tight chest muscles and weakened upper back muscles.
 Even outside of desk work, activities such as driving, watching TV, eating, texting, cooking, and cleaning often involve a flexed position as well!

-- Poor Posture.
+• Poor Posture.
 The common cause of upper back pain when running is poor posture and is related to physical weakness.
 Poor posture leads to excessive strain on muscles and ligaments and weakens core muscles needed to keep you upright and healthy.
-Physiotherapy can help people explore a range of postures and movements, enhancing their ability to adapt to different activities and environments comfortably.

-- Arthritis.
+• Arthritis.
 Upper back arthritis, specifically thoracic spine arthritis which where the cartilage deteriorates, causes stiffness and limited range of motion.
-Physical therapy for arthritis may include exercises to improve joint mobility and tips on posture and movement that can help ease arthritis symptoms, reduce the need for pain medication, and even delay or avoid the need for surgery.
+Physiotherapy can help ease arthritis symptoms, reduce the need for pain medication, and even delay or avoid the need for surgery.

-- Herniated Disc.
+• Herniated Disc.
 Discs cushion the small spinal bones or vertebrae.
 Spinal discs can bulge or tear from their position in the spine and press on a nerve, causing significant pain.
 As you age, your discs sometimes flatten and offer less of a cushion effect.
-An exercise or physiotherapy program is best done as a controlled, gradual, and progressive series of exercises.

 The average time it takes a herniated disc to heal is 4-6 weeks, but depending on the severity, and where it occurred, it could take anything from a few days to several months.

-- Strains and sprains.
+• Strains and sprains.
 These occur when muscle fibres stretch or tear such as by lifting something that’s too heavy, or by lifting it wrong.
 A strain is an injury to a muscle or tendon whilst a sprain is an injury to a ligament.

-Mild injuries heal in 1-2 weeks by rest, ice, compression and elevation (RICE), physiotherapy helps moderate injuries heal in 2-6 weeks, but severe injuries may take several months.
+• Whiplash.
 High speed snapping of the neck causes an overstretching of the muscles, tendons, and ligaments of the joints of the neck that travel down and across the upper back.
-Physiotherapy is one of the most effective treatments for whiplash, in may include massage, manual manipulation, and exercises to strengthen muscles and speed up the healing process.
+Treatments for whiplash, in may include massage, manual manipulation, and exercises to strengthen muscles and speed up the healing process.

-This stems from problems in the connective tissue of the back, it usually begins after an injury of overuse, but chronic myofascial pain may last long after the initial injury.
-Physiotherapy may involve a combination of exercises, manual manipulation, massage, dry needling (acupuncture), and shockwave therapy.
+• Myofascial Pain.
+This stems from problems in the connective tissue of the back, after an injury of overuse, but chronic pain may persist after the injury.
+Treatment includes manual manipulation, massage, dry needling (acupuncture), and shockwave therapy.

-- Fibromyalgia.
-This is a chronic condition characterised by widespread pain in the muscles, tendons, and ligaments of the body.
-Whilst there is no known cure for fibromyalgia physiotherapy may help relieve the symptoms of pain, improve energy levels, maintain or improve mobility, and reduce stiffness and fatigue.
+• Fibromyalgia.
+This is a condition characterised by widespread pain in the muscles, tendons, and ligaments of the body.
+Whilst there is no known cure for fibromyalgia physiotherapy may help relieve the pain, improve energy levels, and reduce stiffness and fatigue.

 Why Choose Us